-Repair Holes and Cracks with Joint Compound
+Repairing Holes and Cracks With Joint Compound

 Fill Nail and Screw Holes

 Fill wall holes with joint compound, using a putty knife, or a taping knife.
-Larger holes from drywall anchors usually require two coats of compound to blend the patch in with the wall.
-Don't use spackle to patch holes.
+Larger holes from drywall anchors usually require two to three coats of compound to blend the patch in with the wall.
+Don't use spackle to patch large holes.
 Spackle is too soft, shrinks, and takes too long to dry.

-Repair Big Cracks with Drywall Tape
+Repair Big Cracks With Drywall Tape

-Prime Walls for Painting
+Priming the Walls for Painting